adamdivak/diffusion_augmented_pixelsplat/controlnet/README.md

 Before running the scripts, make sure to install the library's training dependencies:

 **Important**
+Also here we need a gpu for testing the model

 To make sure you can successfully run the latest versions of the example scripts, we highly recommend **installing from source** and keeping the install up to date as we update the example scripts frequently and install some example-specific requirements.
 To do this, execute the following steps in a new virtual environment:
 ```bash